 - The Italian Grand Prix is shown to be held at the 10 kilometer, combined course (road course + oval) configuration of Monza.
 While the real combined course of Monza was used for several Formula One races in real life, it last held a Formula One race in 1961; Formula One had stopped the usage of the oval following Wolfgang von Trips' fatal accident at the 1961 Italian Grand Prix (which actually occurred at the flat Parabolica curve leading onto the home stretch, not on either end of the high-banked oval).

 - The actual 1966 French Grand Prix was held at Reims-Gueux (the last time the track would host a championship Formula One race), but the producers eventually decided to held the French Grand Prix at Circuit de Charade (aka Clermont-Ferrand) because it provides more beautiful shots than Reims.

-- Between the four lead actors, James Garner turns out to be this.
-Garner was so competent at driving, he ended up becoming a part-time racing driver later in his life, and some of the professional drivers that took part in the film said that Garner could become a successful Formula One driver if he didn't go to acting.
+- Between the four lead actors, James Garner turned out to be one.
+Garner was so competent at driving, he ended up becoming a part-time racing driver later in his life, and some of the professional drivers that took part in the film said that Garner could have been a successful Formula One driver if he hadn't gone into acting.

-- Bittersweet Ending: Pete Aron wins the Italian Grand Prix in the Yamura and was able to reconcile with Stoddart, but it is a hollow victory: Sarti has been killed in an accident earlier in the race and the final scene of the film shows Aron walking in the frontstrecth of Monza alone.
+- Bittersweet Ending: Pete Aron wins the Italian Grand Prix and the championship, and is able to reconcile with Stoddard, but Sarti has been killed in an accident earlier in the race.
+The final scene of the film shows Aron walking up the front stretch of Monza alone.

-- Cool Car: Much like Rush (2013) and Le Mans, every car in the grid is this.
+- Cool Car: Much like Rush (2013) and Le Mans, every car on the grid is this.

-- Brian Bedford couldn't drive at all, thus his character, Scott Stoddard, had to be played by then-future three-time Formula One champion Jackie Stewart on scenes where Stoddard is shown driving.
-The only time Bedford's face was shown when he is on the car is during close-up shots that shows Stoddard's face.
-This is also the reason why Stoddard used balaclavas: The balaclava is used to hide the fact that it's Stewart driving.
+- Brian Bedford couldn't drive at all, thus his character, Scott Stoddard, had to be played by then-future three-time Formula One champion Jackie Stewart for all scenes where Stoddard is shown driving.
+The only time Bedford's face was shown while he was in the car was during close-up shots that show Stoddard's face.
+This is also the reason why Stoddard wore balaclavas: to hide the fact that it's actually Stewart driving.

-- As the Yamura manufacturer is a fictional one, the producers strike a deal with Bruce McLaren's debuting McLaren team to have their cars painted in the white-green colors of Yamura.
+- As the Yamura manufacturer was a fictional one, the producers had to strike a deal with Bruce McLaren's debuting McLaren team to have their cars painted in the white-green colors of Yamura.

-- During filming, a case of Fake Shemp of a Fake Shemp happened in the Belgian Grand Prix.
-In the actual Grand Prix, McLaren had to withdraw his car before the race due to wheel bearing issues, leaving the grid with no "Yamura" representative.
-Scrambling to try get an actual racing footage of the Yamura car, the producers then painted Bob Bondurant's BRM overnight to have Yamura's paint scheme on his car coming to the race.
-Unfortunately, it all ended in vain as Bondurant was among one of the many drivers to crash on the very first lap of the race.
+- In the Belgian Grand Prix, McLaren had to withdraw their car before the race due to wheel bearing issues.
+The producers quickly painted Bob Bondurant's BRM in the Yamura colours, but this ended up being in vain as Bondurant was among one of the many drivers to crash on the very first lap of the race.

 - Fatal Method Acting: In-Universe with Sarti's fatal accident at Monza.